next-actions/pytest-mh/docs/articles/writing-tests.rst

 The fixtures are referred to as "dynamic" because they do not exist anywhere as a standalone pytest fixture function.
-They are dynamically created by pytest-mh for each test and the same name refers to different object in each test.
+They are dynamically created by pytest-mh for each test and the same name refers to a different object in each test.
 They can even point to a different host.

     .. code-block:: python